Jahnavi-Suram/reimbursement-app/README.md

 - Enter description of the purchase
 - Upload a receipt file (PDF, PNG, JPG only)
 - Validates file type and limits size to max 5MB
-- Success message is displayed
+- Success message is displayed after submission
 - Form and file input are cleared after successful submission
-- Receipt data stored in SQLite database
+- Receipt data is stored in SQLite database
-- Uploaded files saved to `wwwroot/uploads` folder on backend
+- Uploaded files are saved to `wwwroot/uploads` on the backend

 ---